google-ai-edge/mediapipe/mediapipe/docs/mediapipe_ios_setup.md

 4. You can now select any of the MediaPipe demos in the target menu, and build and run them as normal.

+Note: When you ask Xcode to run an app, by default it will use the Debug configuration.
+Some of our demos are computationally heavy; you may want to use the Release configuration for better performance.

+Tip: To switch build configuration in Xcode, click on the target menu, choose "Edit Scheme...", select the Run action, and switch the Build Configuration from Debug to Release.
+Note that this is set independently for each target.

 ## Building an iOS app from the command line

 1. Build one of the example apps for iOS.
 We will be using the [Face Detection GPU App example](./face_detection_mobile_gpu.md)

     ```bash
+    cd mediapipe
     bazel build --config=ios_arm64 mediapipe/examples/ios/facedetectiongpu:FaceDetectionGpuApp
     ```